 In fact, a study done by Deloitte shows that businesses that conduct effective reviews are 30% more likely to meet their financial goals, and three times more likely to successfully manage change in their organization.

-Performance reviews can help managers accurately assess the performance of their direct reports and ensure they’re on track to meeting their goals.
+Performance reviews can help managers accurately assess the performance of their direct reports, evaluate gaps in hard skills, and ensure employees are on track to meeting their goals.
 In turn, this can improve employee engagement on the job, and keep workers accountable for their goals and actions.

 When done right, employers can gain useful insights from their employees about the health of their operations and any ideas for improvements.
 In turn, employers can use this information to help employees reach their career goals and support the overall objectives of the business.